Malaysian chicken export ban: Government

 To address the shortage of chicken, the Ministry of Agriculture and Food Security of Malaysia planned to create a buffer stock of chicken and optimise existing cold storage facilities under its Industries and agencies.
 Subsidy claims process for chicken farmers will be simplified also.

-The authorities will also recognise overseas slaughterhouses and abolished permits needed to import chickens to increase the country’s chicken supply.
+The authorities will also recognise overseas slaughterhouses and abolished permits needed to import chickens to increase the country's chicken supply.

 Claims of cartels controlling the price and supply of chicken are investigated by the government.

 Farmers

 The ban was poorly received by chicken farmers and suppliers in Malaysia.
 They had made most of their profits from selling their chicken to Singapore, due to the strength of the Singapore dollar (SGD) over the Malaysian ringgit (RM/MYR), and was not content with the severe reduction of profits, some not even able to sustain their business as a result of the ban.
-They were also afraid that the ban will make Singapore look elsewhere for chicken, losing its market forever – a fear which will ultimately come into fruition.
+They were also afraid that the ban will make Singapore look elsewhere for chicken, losing its market forever.
 On 30 July 2022, Democratic Action Party (DAP) politician Ong Kian Ming stated that the ban has done long-term economic damage to Malaysian farmers.